cloudytuts/website/content/en/tutorials/kubernetes/how-to-backup-and-restore-mongodb-on-kubernetes.md

 description: |
     Learn how to backup and restore your MongoDB server running on Kubernetes and protect your data on a regular schedule.
 ---

+Protecting your data is essential no matter where or how it is stored.
+With Kubernetes is even more important, as the infrastructure is not designed for long-lived containers.
+In this tutorialm you will learn how to protect your MongoDB databases by backing them up and restoring to them.

 ## Manual Backup
 Backups of MongoDB are done using the `mongodump` command.
 While we could manually shell into your running MongoDB server's pod and perform a database dump with it, that's not the best approach.
 An automated task is the best solution to ensure your data is protected on a regular basis.